Correlating lepton flavour violating $b \to s$ and leptonic decay modes in a minimal abelian extension of the Standard Model: The ABCD model

 Since the number of parameters, even in this minimal extension of the Standard Model, is not small, a strategy for their treatment needs to be envisaged.
 The general case where all $\tilde s_{ij}$ and $\tilde t_{ij}$ in Eqs.\eqref{quarks},\eqref{leptons} are taken to be different from zero was considered, allowing for $Z^\prime$ couplings to all right-handed fermions \cite{Aebischer:2019blw}.
 This possibility, denoted as the scenario C, appeared not efficiently constrained. \footnote{ In particular, the efficient constraints imposed by the $\Delta F=2$ observables discussed in the following were not imposed.} Another strategy was adopted in two other cases.
 First, all $\tilde t_{ij}$ in \eqref{leptons} were assumed to vanish, enabling flavour violating couplings of $Z^\prime$ to right-handed fermions only for quarks, a case denoted as scenario B. Finally, all $\tilde s_{ij}$ and $\tilde t_{ij}$ in \eqref{quarks},\eqref{leptons} were set to zero, enabling no flavour violating couplings of $Z^\prime$ to right-handed fermions \cite{Aebischer:2019blw}.
 In this last case, the scenario A, the new parameters are only those in \eqref{4par} together with the elements of the CKM and PMNS matrices.
-This is the most economic scenario assumed in our study.
+This most economic scenario is assumed in our study.
 In the following, we select a set of relevant observables, we discuss how the parameter space is constrained and the implications in a few lepton flavour conserving (LFC) and lepton flavour violating processes (LFV).
 Since all $Z^\prime$ couplings to fermions involve the two parameters $\epsilon_{1,2}$, correlations among different modes can be established: we investigate some of them, in particular the correlations between quark and lepton observables.